 First heat olive oil in a large cast-iron skillet.
 Then combine the ground beef and all of your seasonings in a large bowl.
 Next, add diced peppers, onions, bread crumbs, and eggs.

 Mix everything with either your hands or a spoon.
-Don't over mix.
+Do not over mix the meat.
 Take my word for it, you don't want tough hamburger steaks!

 After that, form the mixture into patties with your hands.
 For reference, the patties should be about the size of a donut.